altibbi-com/altibbi-ios-sdk/README.md

 AltibbiTelehealth is available through Swift Package Manager.
 To install it:

-1. In Xcode, go to **File** → **Add Package Dependencies...**
+1. In Xcode, select your project in the Project Navigator
+2. Select your target, then go to the **Package Dependencies** tab
+3. Click the **+** button to add a package
-2. Enter the repository URL: `https://github.com/altibbi-com/altibbi-ios-sdk.git`
+4. Enter the repository URL: `https://github.com/altibbi-com/altibbi-ios-sdk.git`
-3. Select the version you want to use (choose "Up to Next Major Version" to allow minor/patch updates)
+5. Select the version you want to use (choose "Up to Next Major Version" to allow minor/patch updates)
-4. Click **Add Package**
+6. Click **Add Package**

 Or add it to your `Package.swift`: